codevise/txtblx/README.md

 ### CanCan Integration

 Txtblx provides default CanCan Abilities for its model.

+There are two sets of abilities:

+   * Full
+   * Editor can only change text and may not create or delete textblocks.

 Use the AbilityMixin to grant them to your user model inside your Ability-class.

     # app/models/ability.rb